 How do I keep my CEFP credential active?

-An APPA Unit is a way to measure professional development activities such as experience, leadership, or research/publications as well as continuing education units for education activities.
-An APPA Unit equates to a single contact hour and this is an element organizations use to count education and experience received through qualified instructional providers and competent supervision.
+A point is a way to measure professional development activities such as experience, leadership, or research/publications as well as continuing education units for education activities.
+A point equates to a single contact hour and this is an element organizations use to count education and experience received through qualified instructional providers and competent supervision.

-APPA Units can be earned in four categories; Experience, Education, Leadership and Research. , A member must earn a minimum of 40 hours in the education category and a total of 120 units overall.
+Points can be earned in four categories; Experience, Education, Leadership and Research.
+A member must earn a minimum of 40 hours in the education category and a total of 120 points overall.
 Supporting documentation must be kept to prove attendance or time spent in the category earned.
 Individuals must submit supporting documentation upon request if selected for a random audit or if additional information is needed to approve hours submitted.

 What is my responsibility concerning the required documentation?